 Consider the last grant that you received.
-Can you recall how much time went in to the preparation of it?
+Can you recall how much time went into the preparation of it?
 Or how much of your time was spent sorting through files from the last grant you wrote to find all the information you needed?
 How about how much of your work schedule (or family time) was affected while doing all of that?

-By leveraging a board portal like the NXTBoard platform, you only have to search for all the information you need once.
-No more tracking your grant in Excel or making a graph with that data then trying to play with the formatting, etc. A best-in-class board portal can do all of this for you as well as help you keep track of all board decisions and reports as well as monitor goals and organizational progress.
+By leveraging board management software like the NXTBoard platform, you only have to search for all the information you need once.
+No more tracking your grant in Excel or making a graph with that data then trying to play with the formatting, etc. A best-in-class board management portal can do all of this for you as well as help you keep track of all board decisions and reports as well as monitor goals and organizational progress.
 But most importantly, it can help hold everyone accountable.

 A board portal helps guarantee more accountability to the grantor by allowing board members and the executive director, an on-demand snapshot of your organization’s achievements and goals and the ability to make progress.

 Take the time initially to set up your grant monitoring and save hours of work and personal time later.

 PART II: Time to write the grant… now what?

 Now that you’ve gathered the details and information you need to write your grants, where do you start?
 If you do not have a boilerplate grant template, check out our friends GRANTSPACE.
 Use one of these grant samples and make it your own.
 Combine it with stories and data that will make your case as to why you deserve the grant you are trying to secure.
 Then, using board management software to gather all the data you need once, in the same place.
 From board rosters to financial data and board/organization goals, as well as director giving percentage, and membership impact, etc. By doing this, you have the ability to keep these files secure and referenceable for future grants, and you can update them as needed.